sunrisemovement/smvmt-wp/README.md

 Clone this repo (smvmt-wp) to a known directory (ex: a GitHub project folder).

+We're gonna use symbolic links to 'add' our plugin and theme to our local WP install.
+If you're curious to learn more about symbolic links (or symlinks) see this Wikipedia page: https://en.wikipedia.org/wiki/Symbolic_link .

 Use `ln -sF [**your smvmt-wp repo path**]/smvmt-theme [**your wp install path**]/wp-content/themes` to link the theme directory in your smvmt-wp directory to your local WP install's theme directory.

 Then, from within your smvmt-wp directory, use `cd smvmt-theme` to enter the theme directory.
 Run `npm install` to install dependencies.
 Once installed, run `npm install -g grunt-cli` to install Grunt cli globally.
 Finally, run various Grunt tasks found toward the bottom of the Gruntfile to build styles, js, language files, etc (ex: `grunt style`).